cognitivecomputations/OpenChatML/README.md

 - `message_content`: The actual content of the message, which can span multiple lines.

 ## 4. Thought Structure
 OpenChatML introduces a new structure to represent reflection, introspection, and reason.
+If the flags are present in the system prompt, that indicates to the model to generate the associated thought block.

+Reflection is analysis of the user's emotions and intentions.
+Introspection is the model's analysis of its own emotions and intentions.
+Reason is the chain of thought to solve problems.

 Example prompt: